I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 He swayed drunkenly, rubbing his eyes and squinting through the tears.

-Behind him, I saw his friends straighten.
+Behind him, his friends straightened at the bar.
 One grabbed the shotgun off the bar.
 They didn’t look happy.

 I didn’t care.
-I was too pissed off now to stop.
+I was too angry now to stop.

 Closing in, I grabbed the big drunk by his collar and belt buckle.
-With a sharp pivot, I felt stitches tear across my chest as I hurled the heavier man over a hip onto the table.
-Wesley jerked his glass out of the way as the table shattered, scattering bottles and playing cards across the floor.
+With a sharp pivot, I felt stitches tear as I hurled the heavier man over a hip onto the table.
+Wesley jerked his glass out of the way and the table shattered, scattering bottles and playing cards across the floor.

 The drunk grunted on impact, gasping for breath, eyes wide with the sudden shock and pain.